Henry Clinton, 2nd Earl of Lincoln

-Henry Clinton, 2nd Earl of Lincoln, KB (1539 – 29 September 1616) was an English peer, styled Baron Clinton from 1572 to 1585.
+Henry Clinton, 2nd Earl of Lincoln, KB (1539 – 29 September 1616) was an English peer, styled Lord Clinton from 1572 to 1585.
 Known for repeated accusations of extortion, abduction and arson, among other things, Henry was likely among the most feared and hated noblemen in England during his time as Earl of Lincoln.

 Life

 The eldest son of the 1st Earl of Lincoln, by second wife Ursula, daughter of William, 7th Baron Stourton, Henry Clinton was appointed a Knight of the Bath in 1553.
 He was returned to the House of Commons, representing the constituency of Lincolnshire in 1571, having been commissioned a Captain of Horse in the Royal Guards in 1569.
 He also served as Vice-Admiral of Lincolnshire and of Yorkshire.

 He inherited the earldom and barony from his father in 1585.
 By his father's will, which Henry initially contested (its provision to his step-mother a life interest in various properties), he inherited Tattershall Castle; his wife Elizabeth had a life interest in the family property at Sempringham, and subsequently, Lincoln feuded with the poet Tailboys Dymoke, son of his brother-in-law Robert Dymoke, over some obnoxious verses.

 In his time, Clinton was one of the most brutal, feared and hated feudal lords in Britain.
 Several records speak of the Earl launching attacks against barons near him, sometimes sending properly equipped troops.
 The Earl is frequently credited with sabotage, extortion, abduction and arson and at one point expanded his castle walls into the nearby churchyard.
 The Earl was often away from his seat at Tattershall Castle in Lincolnshire, often staying at London due to his frequent entanglements with the law.

 Clinton was sent as ambassador to the baptism of the Landgrave of Hesse's daughter Elizabeth in 1596, departing from Yarmouth in June with his son Edward Clinton, Richard Brackenbury, John Wroth, and Richard Fiennes.
 According to Anthony Bacon he was not a success as a diplomat.
 The embassy was described in a published account by Sir Edward Monings, The Landgrave of Hessen his princelie receiving of her Maiesties embassador (London, 1596).
 They lodged for three days at the castle of Zappenburg and were met near Kassel by an African servant of the Landgrave riding a camel.